httpssans/EventsDAPP/README.md

 ## License
 MIT License.
 See LICENSE for details.
 ## Contact
-For questions, open an issue or contact YOUR_USERNAME.
+For questions, open an issue or contact @httpssans.